-The current Alaska minimum wage is \$11.73 per hour as of January 1, 2024.
-Alaska's minimum wage is subject to annual adjustment using the Consumer Price Index for the previous calendar year.
-Barring any allowable exemptions, an employee who works over 8 hours in a day and/or more than 40 straight-time hours in a week must be paid 1.5 times their regular rate2 of pay (this requirement of the law is referred to as "overtime").
-Furthermore, if an employee is paid at more than one rate of pay for work performed during a workweek the overtime is to be calculated by using a weighted average formula.
+Barring any allowable exemptions, an employee who works over 8 hours in a day and/or more than 40 straight-time hours in a week must be paid 1.5 times their regular rate of pay3 (this requirement of the law is referred to as "overtime"4).
+Furthermore, if an employee is paid multiple rates of pay the overtime is to be calculated by using a weighted average formula unless there is an established agreement to pay overtime at 1.5 times the rate of pay for the type of worked being performed during overtime hours.5

 Time spent working is compensable time, even if an employee's CPR license or other certifications have lapsed.
-If the work is directed by or allowed by the employer or if the employer has reason to suspect that the employee worked, the time spent working is compensable.
-An accurate record of all daily and weekly hours worked must be kept, and most importantly, the employee must be paid correctly for all these hours.
+If the work is directed by or allowed by the employer or if the employer has reason to suspect that the employee worked, the time spent working is compensable.6 An accurate record of all daily and weekly hours worked must be kept, and most importantly, the employee must be paid correctly for all these hours.